 Give yourself time to settle in

 Get ready, as the first months in your new home will be the most difficult.
 You have to get used to a new way of life, work, language, and perhaps even a new diet.
 Take your time!
 Struggling is all part of the adventure.
 Be positive.
 Everything will fall in to place once you get in to your new routine.
+Of course, checking multiple apartments for rent in West University Place is also part of that.

 Explore and get lost